pipermerriam/django-emailtools/docs/api.rst

     .. attribute:: template_name

         Path to the template that should be used for rendering the body of the message.
+This template is rendered as markdown and then inserted into the template returned by :meth:`get_layout_template`.

     .. method:: get_context_data(**kwargs)